Historic Sites of Manitoba: Central Normal School (442 William Avenue, Winnipeg)

 The former Central Normal School at 442 William Avenue in Winnipeg was one of six Normal Schools in Manitoba, along with Brandon, Dauphin, Manitou, Portage la Prairie, and St. Boniface.
 It served as the headquarters for teacher training for more than forty years.
 Before its construction, classes were held on the second floor of the vacant Stobart Block on Portage Avenue near Main Street or in the Central School No. 1 building.

-Constructed in 1905-1906 from plans by provincial architect Samuel Hooper, at a cost of about $100,000, the Neo-Classical structure was made of Tyndall limestone with interior wood work of oak and fir.
+Designed by provincial architect Samuel Hooper, it was constructed in 1905-1906 by Kelly Brothers and Mitchell at a cost of about $100,000.
+The Neo-Classical structure was made of Tyndall limestone with interior wood work of oak and fir.
 The basement featured classrooms, recreation room, gymnasium, lavatories, kitchen, and mechanical rooms.
 On the main floor were classrooms and offices, a model room and library, and large halls.
 The second floor had more classrooms, laboratory, museum and art room.
 An apartment of the resident caretaker and storerooms were in the attic.

 In 1912, Otto Klotz, the federal government’s astronomer, arranged for a laboratory to be constructed three storeys below the basement of the building.
 Its purpose was to study the deformation of the Earth’s crust by the gravitational forces of the moon.
 Unfortunately, the new laboratory was prone to flooding so, before it was equipped, it was abandoned in favour of another underground lab built in Ottawa.